 Of course—everything is relative.

 If you love rugs and it’s your dream to fill your home with gorgeous, hand-knotted silk rugs from all over the world, then it’s our number one goal to help you achieve that look.
 The same goes for artwork.
 “A lotta neat ain’t that neat” doesn’t mean that you can’t have a lot of what you love.
 We simply adjust and move the spotlight.
-We scale everything else back with a focus on functional pieces that hold the look together and create a space that not only works; it boasts your personal style.
+We scale everything else back with a focus on functional pieces that hold the look together and create a space that not only works; it boosts your personal style.

 If you would like to speak to the Dwell Home Furnishings showroom staff about what we do and what we have to offer, don’t hesitate to contact us.